 We went to Bar Rochford for a glass of vino before dinner and it’s a great little place.
 Expect to pay around $20 for a glass of wine though – but it’s good wine.

 A 20 minute drive South West out of Canberra will bring you to Mount Stromlo Observatory.
-They also hold public FREE night tours which you should check out here.
+They also hold FREE public night tours which you should check out.

 A 45 minute drive South of Canberra will lead you to Gibraltar Falls.
 It’s a lovely hike you can get to in 2km.
 It’s suggested it takes around 1hour return but as always, if you’re going to swim here, just be very, very careful.

 Address: Gibraltar Falls, Corin Rd, Paddys River ACT 2620